 - Drip Drop.

-Exclusive gig; debut performance of “Drip Drop” The song often circulates under the title “The Universe is a Haunted House,” but to avoid confusion with the song from the 2000-06-17 Sonar Festival gig, the fact that the song uses raindrop sound effects, and the fact that the backing projection of the song represents water drops falling and rippling, the song will be called “Drip Drop” in this listing.
-This version is significantly longer than all other versions; said shorter versions would replace “Lake View” in the tour’s typical set from this point on.
+“Drip Drop” often circulates under the title “The Universe is a Haunted House,” but to avoid confusion with the song from the Barcelona 2000 gig, the raindrop sound effects, and the fact that the backing projection of the song shows rippling rain puddles, LCA will identify the song as “Drip Drop” in all its listings.
+A truncated version would replace “Lake View” in the tour’s typical set from the 2002-10-17 Oslo show on.

 I am not here